williamguy11/Final_Project_209/README.md

 - **Unemployment**: The housing market collapse contributed to widespread job losses, leading to higher unemployment rates as businesses shuttered or reduced their workforce due to economic uncertainty and less consumer spending.

-All visualizations were constructed on Observable
+All visualizations were constructed on Observable: https://observablehq.com/@william-guy?tab=recents